This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “She Smiles Because She Presses the Button”

-Recorded just like the first two Trickfinger albums (live onto a Tascam CD burner through a 16-channel Mackie mixer), though not exactly using the same equipment.
+Recorded just like the first two Trickfinger albums - live onto a Tascam CD burner through a 16-channel Mackie mixer, although not exactly using the same equipment used at that time.

 “LYNG SHAKE”